A quantitative approach to Data Protection Impact Assessment

-The list of processing activities that require a DPIA includes (but isn’t restricted to) the systematic and extensive profiling with significant effect, the processing on a large scale of sensitive data or the large-scale systematic monitoring of a publicly accessible area.
-Quite impractically, the template of a DPIA is far from set in stone, and there’s only a minimum set of contents: a systematic description of the processing operation; an assessment of the necessity and proportionality of the processing operations in relation to the purposes; an assessment of the risks to the rights and freedoms of data subjects; and the measures envisaged to address the risks.
-Even if the risk assessment part could entail some kind of scoring with regard to the level of a given risk, the current DPIA is predominantly a qualitative assessment with potentially arbitrary outcomes!
+The list of processing activities that require a DPIA includes, but isn’t limited to, systematic and extensive profiling with significant effect, large-scale processing of sensitive data, and large-scale systematic monitoring of a publicly accessible data area.
+However, the DPIA template is far from set in stone and has only a minimum set of contents: a systematic description of the processing operation, an assessment of the necessity and proportionality of the processing operations in relation to its purpose, an assessment of the risks to the rights and freedoms of data subjects, and the measures envisaged to address the risks.
+Even if the risk assessment requirements entailed some sort of scoring connected to the level of a given risk, the current DPIA is still a largely qualitative assessment and can lead to potentially arbitrary outcomes.

-Let’s make it quantitativeDPIAs hold promise for turning out to be the most useful novelties of the GDPR.
-A properly executed DPIA can be a major asset for every stakeholder: it can enhance the protection level of the data subjects, help data controllers develop and demonstrate compliance and provide needed information to the data protection authorities.
-We argue that in certain cases adding a quantitative element to an otherwise qualitative DPIA could mitigate the subjectivity/randomness within, thus fostering informed decision-making.
-Equipped with numbers on the estimated impact of risks associated with a given data processing, the following benefits could follow:
+DPIAs hold the potential for being the most useful new idea to come from the GDPR.
+A properly executed DPIA can be a major asset for every stakeholder: data subjects have enhanced protection, data controllers can develop and demonstrate compliance, and data protection authorities can more easily get the information they need.
+We argue that in certain cases, adding a quantitative element to a DPIA can mitigate its subjectivity and encourage informed decision-making.
+If we could be equipped with numbers regarding the estimated impact of risks associated with a particular type of data processing, the following benefits could results:

 - When comparing DPIAs performed by different controllers, on similar processing instances, competent authorities could contrast their levels of accuracy against one another.
 Likewise, a controller could contest a negative decision taken by authorities, by referring to a similar DPIA from a different controller.